OfficialLambdax/BeamMP-ChatHook/README.md

 5. Within the `target/release` folder is the `chathook.exe`

 To run it you can setup an autostart in your Operating System.
 It will read the necessary information such as the webhook url from the environment.
-Setting environment envirables is different per Distribution (You will have to look this up).
+Setting environment envariables is different per Distribution (You will have to look this up).

 **Environment Variables**
 ```